 “I survive on self-approval.
 The value you put on me is a cherry on the cake.”

-How often do you think a person who is independent and on their own, ever need the approval of others to function?
+How often do you think a person who is independent and on their own, ever needs the approval of others to function?

 When you are deeply concerned about your life, I promise, you will naturally, effortlessly survive without your partner’s approval.
-In fact, you wanting to raise your own value in the eyes of your lover, indicates how badly you need to work on your self-esteem.
+In fact, your wanting to raise your own value in the eyes of your lover indicates how badly you need to work on your self-esteem.

 There’s nothing worse than being dependent on your partner for anything and getting your expectations broken.
 Work on increasing self-reliance.
 Stop asking for your partner’s help by figuring out things by yourself.